Supermartingales as Radon-Nikodym densities and related measure extensions: Introduction

 Measures associated to nonnegative supermartingales have also appeared naturally in the duality approach to stochastic control.
-The dual formulation has been developed for several important applications, such as utility maximization \citep[see, among many others,][]{KLSX, Kram_Schach_1999, Follmer_Gundel} or super-replication of contingent claims \citep[see, for example][]{Jacka, Ruf_ots}.
+The dual formulation has been developed for several important applications, such as utility maximization [see, among many others, \citet {KLSX,KramSchach1999,FollmerGundel}] or super-replication of contingent claims [see, e.g., \citet{Jacka,Rufots}].
 In many situations, the dual variables represent nonnegative supermartingales.
-As observed by \citet{KLSX}, see also \citet{Kram_Schach_1999}, only in very special situations do those supermartingales turn out to be martingales, in which case computations of the dual problem can be simplified via standard changes of measure.
+As observed by \citet{KLSX} [see also \citet{KramSchach1999}], only in very special situations do those supermartingales turn out to be martingales, in which case computations of the dual problem can be simplified via standard changes of measure.

 In order to tackle the general case, more general changes of measure have been suggested.
 There are mainly two approaches, one relying on powerful arguments in functional analysis, and the other one relying on deep probabilistic insights.
-The functional analytic arguments identify supermartingales with the elements of the dual space of bounded measurable functions, the space of finitely additive measures; see, for example, \citet{CSW2001} or \citet{Karatzas2003}, but also \citet{LarZit_2013}.
-The probabilistic approach, on the contrary, relies on certain canonical assumptions on the underlying probability space but allows the identification of supermartingales with countably additive probability measures; see, for example, \citet{Follmer_Gundel}.
+The functional analytic arguments identify supermartingales with the elements of the dual space of bounded measurable functions, the space of finitely additive measures; see, for example, \citet{CSW2001} or \citet{Karatzas2003}, but also \citet{LarZit2013}.
+The probabilistic approach, on the contrary, relies on certain canonical assumptions on the underlying probability space but allows the identification of supermartingales with countably additive probability measures; see, for example, \citet{FollmerGundel}.